chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     IMAGE

+## Configuration of Supermarket

-1. Now, SSH into the supermarket instance using the following command:
+1. Now, SSH into the supermarket instance and run the following command in sequence:

     ```bash
     sudo su
     cd /etc/supermaket
     ```

-1. Once you are in the path `/etc/supermarket`, edit the file `supermarket.rb` to update the details of the **UID**, **secret**, **chef-server-endpoint** and **ssl-verify-mode** as per the details of the registered OC-ID apps found in the steps above.
+1. Once you are in the path `/etc/supermarket`, edit the file `supermarket.rb` to update the details of the **UID**, **secret**, **chef-server-endpoint** and **ssl-verify-mode** as per the details of the registered OC-ID apps found in the steps above where you have registered the supermarket application.
 Refer to the snippet below:

     ```bash
     default['supermarket']['chef_oauth2_app_id'] = "<UID>"